 Since 2008 many restaurants offer to eat meals with your eyes blindfolded.
 A unique experience to “reconnect with food” in a different way.
 And even to re-discover the pleasure of eating.
 The lack of senses like sight helps us to focus on what we are dining but, does it really tastes different?
 Those who take the challenge say the taste of many meals and recipes becomes more intense.
 And it turns into a game, living a completely different eating experience.

 Playing with these feelings is possible from our home or even right now.
 If we think about a lemon, our brain sends orders to mouth to salivate, as a natural reaction to the acid flavor of the fruit.
-So it happens if we smell a BBQ in the backyard of a neighbor: you probably wish a burger badly.
+So it happens if we smell a BBQ in the backyard of a neighbour: you probably wish a burger badly.

 If we see one of our favorite dishes poorly arranged on a plate, we probably find it less desirable.
 But if we eat it with blindfolded, would it make a difference?
 Several studies pointed out that everyday context may vary our perception of flavor.
 When we are flying, the taste of food changes.
 And we are not talking about how bad airplane meals can be.
 Science says taste and smell are almost gone when we are on board.
 The perception of sweetness and saltiness drops in a pressurized atmosphere.
 So maybe we have been blaming airlines for too long.